SharePoint vs OneDrive: What Microsoft Cloud Service Is Best for You?

 What is the difference between SharePoint and OneDrive?

-Both OneDrive and SharePoint help you share and store files online, and both are compatible with all 365 applications.
+Both OneDrive and SharePoint help you share and store files and photos online, and both are compatible with all 365 applications.
 Both services also require a Microsoft account and should really only be considered if you are a Windows user and create most of your files via Microsoft Office.

 The two services do overlap a bit in terms of features and functions.
 However, they can be used effectively together, along with Microsoft's communication and sharing platform Teams and their email service Outlook.
 So what's the big difference then?